binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Enable [Multi Factor Authentication](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#enable-mfa-for-privileged-users) (MFA) on the root user, and all IAM users with console access, especially privileged users at a minimum.
 AWS provides the ability to mandate that users use MFA, you can do this by creating a new managed policy based on the AWS guidance to [Enable Your Users to Configure Their Own Credentials and MFA Settings](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_users-self-manage-mfa-and-creds.html).
 Attach the new policy to a group that you have created and add users that must use MFA to that group.
 This process was pointed out to me by Scott Piper during our [Cloud Security interview](http://www.se-radio.net/2018/01/se-radio-episode-314-scott-piper-on-cloud-security/) by way of his [blog post](https://duo.com/blog/potential-gaps-in-suggested-amazon-web-services-security-policies-for-mfa) and generous Github pull request.

-The [Access Advisor](https://aws.amazon.com/blogs/security/remove-unnecessary-permissions-in-your-iam-policies-by-using-service-last-accessed-data/) tab, which is visible on the IAM console details page for Users, Groups, Roles, or Policies after you select a list item, provides information about which services are accessible for any of your users, groups, or roles.
-This can be helpful for auditing permissions that should not be available to any of your users who are part of the group, role or policy you selected.
+The [Access Advisor](https://aws.amazon.com/blogs/security/remove-unnecessary-permissions-in-your-iam-policies-by-using-service-last-accessed-data/) tab, is visible on the IAM console details page for Users, Groups, Roles, or Policies after you select a list item.
+This provides information about which services are accessible for any of your users, groups, or roles.
+This can also be helpful for auditing permissions that should not be available to any of your users who are part of the group, role or policy you selected.

-The [IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html), which is accessible from the IAM console, is also good for granular reporting on the permissions of your specific Users, Groups and Roles, filtered by service and actions.
+The [IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html) is accessible from the IAM console This is good for granular reporting on the permissions of your specific Users, Groups and Roles, filtered by service and actions.

 [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/) should be run periodically to check for security issues.
 It is accessible from the [Console](https://console.aws.amazon.com/trustedadvisor/), CLI and API.
 Trusted Advisor has a collection of core checks and recommendations which are free to use.
 These include security groups, specific ports unrestricted, IAM use, MFA on root user, EBS and RDS public snapshots.

 * **Running services as root**: Make sure that Docker containers are not running under the root account.
 There are full details in [The Default User is Root](#vps-countermeasures-docker-the-default-user-is-root) Countermeasures subsection of the VPS chapter
 * **Configuration Settings Changed Ad Hoc**: One option is to have solid change control in place.
 [AWS Config](https://aws.amazon.com/config/) can assist with this.
 [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/) continuously monitors and records how the AWS resources were configured and how they have changed, including how they are related to each other.
 This enables you to assess, audit, and evaluate the configurations of your AWS resources, and have notifications sent to you when AWS Config detects a violation, including created, modified or deleted rules changes.

    AWS Config records IAM policies assigned to users, groups, or roles, and EC2 security groups, including port rules.
-Changes to your configuration settings can trigger Amazon Simple Notification Service (SNS) notifications, which you can have sent to personnel tasked with controlling changes to your configurations.
+Changes to your configuration settings can trigger Amazon Simple Notification Service (SNS) notifications, which you can have sent to your personnel tasked with controlling changes to your configurations.

-   Your custom rules can be codified and thus source controlled.
+   Your custom rules can be codified and therefore source controlled.
 AWS calls this Compliance as Code.
 I discussed AWS CloudTrail briefly in item 1 of the [CSP Evaluation](#cloud-countermeasures-csp-evaluation) countermeasures subsection.
 AWS Config is integrated with CloudTrail, which captures all API calls from AWS Config console or API, SDKs, CLI tools, and other AWS services.
 The information collected by CloudTrail provides insight on what request was made, from which IP address, by who, and when
 * **Machine Instance Access To Open**: Reduce your attack surface by disabling access to your machine instances from *any* source IP address

 There are also a collection of IAM specific items that you should review in the Identity and Access Management subsection of the [CIS AWS Foundations document](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf).